iLVL-Key/FFXI/gearswap/readme.md

 <summary>MNK</summary>

+Version 7.0.3
+- Fixed an issue that prevented switching back to the correct gear set in the aftercast stage.

 Version 7.0.2
 - Removed Super Jump from AutoSave.
 This was causing too many issues with receiving cures while in the air.
 Will still activate Chakra, High Jump, and Perfect Counter.